eeshvardasikcm/eeshvardasikcm/README.md

 # eeshvardasikcm on GitHub

-Eeshvar Das (Erik Douglas Ward) is one of the most unique software architects in the world today, because of his ability to reprogram modern software engineering strategies according to priciples of Yoga.
+Eeshvar Das (Erik Douglas Ward) is one of the most unique software architects today, because of his ability to reprogram modern software architecture strategies according to priciples of Yoga, Ayurveduc health, and the pursuit of prosperous and cultured happiness in Artha and Moksha.

 ## New with eeshvardasikcm Github